CompVis/invariances/README.md

 ## BibTeX

 ```
-@inproceedings{esser2020invertible,
+@inproceedings{rombach2020invariances,
-  title={A Disentangling Invertible Interpretation Network for Explaining Latent Representations},
+  title={Making Sense of CNNs: Interpreting Deep Representations \& Their Invariances with INNs},
-  author={Esser, Patrick and Rombach, Robin and Ommer, Bj{\"o}rn},
+  author={Rombach, Robin and Esser, Patrick and Ommer, Bj{\"o}rn},
-  booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition},
+  booktitle={Proceedings of the European Conference on Computer Vision},
   year={2020}
 }
 ```